An Empirical Study of Pre-trained Model Selection for Out-of-Distribution Generalization and Calibration: Results

-Our experiments reveal interesting insights into how pre-trained model selection affects uncertainty calibration performance as quantified by ECE, as depicted in \cref{fig:all-pacs-avg_test_ece_pram_dataset}~(b).
+To uncover the mechanisms behind the scaling trends in OOD generalization observed in fine-tuning pre-trained models, we evaluate \rebuttal{confidence} calibration using ECE.
+Calibration is adopted for two main reasons: (1) Calibration in multi-domain settings is theoretically equivalent to invariant feature learning for OOD generalization~\citep{wald2021calibration}, and it has been empirically shown to improve OOD accuracy and invariant feature learning~\citep{ovadia2019can, immer2021scalable, naganuma2023necessary, yoshida2024understanding}, whereas accuracy or error alone cannot capture the degree of invariant feature learning; (2) Other promising generalization metrics, such as curvature, are challenging to compare across model architectures, whereas calibration, based on output distributions, is more suitable for our evaluation.
+The results are shown in \cref{fig:all-pacs-avg_test_ece_pram_dataset}~(c, d).

 First, we find that increasing the number of parameters in pre-trained models leads to lower ECE, mirroring the trends observed for OOD generalization.
 Using pre-trained models trained on larger dataset sizes also improves calibration.
+From these results, we infer that increasing model size or the amount of training data during pre-training helps to mitigate domain-specific overconfidence in downstream tasks, which in turn promotes OOD generalization, including through mechanisms like invariant feature learning.

-These results contrast with prior work that found modern deep networks like \modelname{ResNet-110} to have significantly higher ECE than small networks like \modelname{LeNet-5}, despite their greater accuracy \citep{guo2017calibration, minderer2021revisiting}.
-Surprisingly, we demonstrate that at even larger parameter scales beyond \modelname{ResNet-110}, the trend reverses, and ECE starts to decrease with model parameter size.
-Specifically, ECE reduces almost linearly as pre-trained model size increases on a log scale, analogous to the scaling laws for OOD error.
-This suggests there may be shared principles governing calibration improvements in downstream tasks.
+Furthermore, these results contrast with prior work in IID settings, found modern deep networks like \modelname{ResNet-110} to have significantly higher ECE than small networks like \modelname{LeNet-5}, despite their higher accuracy \citep{guo2017calibration, minderer2021revisiting}.
+In line with \citet{minderer2021revisiting}, we demonstrate that in OOD settings, at even larger parameter scales beyond \modelname{ResNet-110}, the trend reverses, and ECE starts to decrease with model parameter size.
+Notably, ECE reduces almost linearly as pre-trained model size increases on a log scale, a novel finding that parallels the scaling laws for OOD error.
+This strengthens the claim that, in OOD settings, increasing model size significantly supports improved calibration.

-\rev{In summary, increasing the size of the pre-trained model and pre-training data boosts OOD generalization and leads to more reliable uncertainty estimates as measured by ECE}.
-Our results overturn prior observations that modern deep networks suffer from higher ECE and underscore the potential of large-scale pre-trained models to address calibration challenges.
+In summary, we confirm that increasing the size of the pre-trained model and pre-training data boosts OOD generalization.
+Additionally, a deeper investigation from the perspective of calibration reveals that a similar trend holds for ECE, showing that larger models and datasets during pre-training help mitigate overconfidence in downstream tasks.
+Our results also overturn prior observations in IID settings that modern deep networks suffer from higher ECE, underscoring the potential of large-scale pre-trained models to address calibration challenges specifically in OOD contexts.